 Across the school, children can earn House Points for their house team, whole class Marble Rewards and have the chance to take home a Headteacher Award certificate that will be linked to one of our three values.
 Additionally in Year 1, children can be rewarded by taking home Percy the Platypus, Keith the Koala or Wesley the Wallaby.

 We will be studying a number of exciting topics this year, beginning with Rumble in the Jungle.
+Each half term the children will start a new topic which will be detailed on the Year One curriculum information page on the school website.
 We will let you know about each of our topics before they begin.
 Please talk to your children about their topics and encourage them to find out even more at home.